 Gary Bainbridge joined us for a chat about CBTV‘s precursor Ace Reports on Looks Unfamiliar here.

-You can read about how CBTV‘s ancestor Magpie – which also made unashamed use of the Teddington Lock Studio exterior – celebrated Christmas in 1976 here.
+You can read about how CBTV‘s ancestor Magpie – which similarly made unashamed use of the Teddington Lock Studios exterior – celebrated Christmas in 1976 here.

 © Tim Worthington.